KN-02 Toksa: History

-Further developments

-In 2010, the United States identified that KN-02 has an extended-range version, called KN-10 under its naming convention.
-It is expected that range of KN-10 is 230 km.

-In 2013, South Korean intelligence reports suggested that North Korea was developing an anti-ship ballistic missile version of the KN-02.
-Its range is estimated to be 200-300 km, longer than current KN-01 variants, and it would be much more difficult to intercept due to its faster speed.
+North Korea and Syria developed a "missile relationship" in the 1990s which included technical exchanges.
+Syrian transfers to North Korea included examples of the OTR-21 (possibly in 1994) and technical data in 1996 through a two week visit by Syrian technicians to North Korea.
+The first Hwasong-11 test in April 2004 failed.
+The missile reached initial operating capability in 2006-2008, and made its first official appearance at the 2007 Military Foundation Day parade.

 In March 2014, a South Korean military source claimed that the KN-02's range had been extended to 170 km through improved engine performance.
 The source also claimed that North Korea possessed 100 missiles with 30 TELs deployed to fire them.
 In August 2014, three KN-02s were fired out to a range of 220 km and estimated to have 100 m circular error probable accuracy.